brownkat6/2020_FRC_Object_Detection/README.md

 # 2020_FRC_Object_Detection
 This repository is provides a pre-trained, ready to go object detection vision model for the 2020 FRC FIRST Robotics season.
 The model outputs the location of Power Cells and Upper Power Ports given a camera input stream.
 FRC began the process of providing object detection capabilities in the 2019-2020 season, as shown here. https://docs.wpilib.org/en/latest/docs/software/examples-tutorials/machine-learning/index.html Unfortunately, the platform they used to train the model, AWS, has permissions issues that as of September 2020 remain unresolved.
-Thus, this repository provides a tutorial for using Google Cloud to train an object detection model.
+Thus, this repository uses Google Cloud to train an object detection model.
 However, it will reference several of the steps outlined by FIRST(to get the original dataset, and to provide the inference.py script that is used to run the trained model on the RoboRio), and for those I take no credit.

-If you simply want to get a pre-trained model that will output the location of Power Cells and Upper Power Ports, scroll below to the section "Run in FRC"
+If you simply want to get a pre-trained model that will output the location of Power Cells and Upper Power Ports, skip to "Run in FRC"
-If you want to retrain the model using a new/updated dataset, follow the steps in "Get New Labeled Data".
+If you want to retrain the model using a new/updated dataset, follow the steps starting in "Get New Labeled Data".

 Get New Labeled Data
   1) https://docs.wpilib.org/en/latest/docs/software/examples-tutorials/machine-learning/setting-up-the-data.html